 Biochemistry & Molecular Biology

-With appropriate post-baccalaureate work, the BMB major will prepare students for a wide variety of professions in the sciences — careers in medicine or other health sciences; biological and chemical research in academia, government, or private industry; and teaching.
+Through classroom and hands-on laboratory experiences, our program prepares students for graduate training in biochemistry, cell biology, and molecular genetics; for preparatory training in the health professions (dentistry, medicine, or other health science fields); and for employment in areas such as biomedical research and the pharmaceutical industry.
+With appropriate post-baccalaureate work, BMB majors pursue a wide variety of professions in the sciences — careers in medicine or other health sciences; biological and chemical research in academia, government, or private industry; and teaching.